dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_packaging_deployment.md

 ## Deployment Package Properties

-The API Gateway `.fed`, `.pol`, and `.env` configuration package files include property files that contain name-value pairs describing the package contents, and which are known as package properties.
+The API Gateway `.fed`, `.pol`, and `.env` configuration package files include property files that contain name-value pairs describing the package contents and which are known as package properties.
 These package property values are stored in package property files (`.mf`).
 When the XML federated configuration is converted to YAML, the `.mf` files are copied as they are into the `META-INF` directory on the YAML configuration directory structure.
 By default, `manifest.mf`, `manifest-policy.mf`, and `manifest-environment.mf` files are created after the conversion.
 These files can be used as before to hold any user-defined name-value properties for the deployment package.
 You can edited the files in an IDE of your choice, or via a CI/CD job before deployment.

 You can remove the existing `manifest-policy.mf` and `manifest-environment.mf` files that are created after conversion if the split no longer makes sense for your deployments.
-If you remove the `manifest.mf`, it will be recreated on the API Gateway side after deployment, and it contains read-only properties IE, timestamp, and format.
-You can add custom properties to the `manifest.mf`, but the read-only properties must remain.
-It is best to add any custom properties to either the `manifest-policy.mf` or `manifest-environment.mf`, or even a new custom manifest file, for example `META_INF/custom.mf`.
+If you remove the `manifest.mf`, it will be recreated on the API Gateway side after deployment, and it contains read-only properties, `timestamp` and `format`.

+You can add custom properties to the `manifest.mf` file, but do delete the read-only properties.
+We recommended you to add any custom properties to either the `manifest-policy.mf` or `manifest-environment.mf`, or even a new custom manifest file, for example `META_INF/custom.mf`.

 ## Deploy the deployment package